rajneesh069/DSA-CPP/README.md

 }
 ```

-- Making the space complexity = O(1), by using `prev`, `prev2` and `curi` pointers &rarr; Remember this pattern as it will be used or its variations would be used at any places
+- Making the space complexity = O(1), by using `prev`, `prev2` and `curi` pointers &rarr; Remember this pattern as it will be used or its variations would be used at many places

 ```cpp
 #include <bits/stdc++.h>